muritane/coordination-architecture/README.md

-# A Core Theory of Bounded Cognition and Action
+# A Core Theory of Viability Under Bounded Cognition and Action

-*(Interface, Reachability, Continuity, Viability, and Scale-Separated Correction)*
+*(Irreversibility, Interfaces, Continuity, and Loss Allocation)*

 ---

-## 0. Orientation
+## 0. Scope

-This document presents a **boundary theory of cognition and action** for bounded agents operating under irreversible constraints.
+This document specifies a **minimal structural theory** of cognition and action for bounded agents operating under irreversible constraints.

-It is **not**:
+It is not:

-* a learning algorithm,
+- a learning theory,
-* an optimization method,
+- an optimization framework,
-* a moral or political theory,
-* or a theory of rational choice.
+- a theory of rationality,
+- or a normative or political doctrine.

-It is a **structural account** of what action, redesign, and meaning *can be* for agents whose cognition, execution, and feedback are physically constrained.
+It describes **necessary constraints** on what action, redesign, and persistence can be for agents embedded in physical, temporal, and representational systems.

-The theory is agent-first.
-Population- and institutional-scale phenomena are treated as **derivative correction mechanisms**, not extensions of individual agency.
+The theory is **agent-first**.
+Population- and institutional-scale phenomena are treated only insofar as they are required to preserve viability beyond agent-local limits.

 ---

-## 1. The Core Problem
+## 1. Core Problem

-Bounded agents must act in environments that are:
+Bounded agents act under the following conditions:

-* partially observable,
-* noisy and non-stationary,
-* costly or unsafe to explore,
-* temporally delayed,
-* mediated by other agents, institutions, or protocols.

-Crucially:

-* Many failures are **locally irreversible** along an agent’s realized trajectory.
+- partial observability,
+- finite precision,
+- delayed and lossy feedback,
+- irreversible commitments,
+- limited representational and execution interfaces.

+Some failures:
+- cannot be explored safely,
-* Some errors cannot be explored, undone, amortized, or delegated.
+- cannot be undone,
-* Some alternative actions or redesigns cannot even be *expressed* because the required representational or execution interfaces are unavailable.
+- cannot be amortized locally,
+- cannot be corrected without abandoning agent-level continuity.

-At the same time, agents are embedded in populations and institutions that:
+At the same time, correction and persistence are observed at larger scales via:

-* preserve memory externally,
-* absorb losses statistically,
-* experiment via replacement rather than continuity.

-This creates a structural asymmetry between:

-* **agent-local action and redesign**, and
-* **population-level correction and persistence**.
+- replacement,
+- redundancy,
+- externalized memory,
+- statistical selection.

-**The central question** is therefore:
+The core problem is therefore:

-> How can bounded agents act, learn, and redesign themselves when action is locally irreversible, execution is delayed, interfaces are limited, and some forms of correction are possible only by abandoning agent-level continuity?
+> Under what structural constraints can bounded agents remain viable when action is locally irreversible, redesign is interface-limited, and some forms of correction require abandoning continuity?

 ---